GerardoBonnard/Campaign-Winner-Predictor/README.md

 # Campaign-Winner-Predictor
-I have prooved Fraud in Ecuador Elections while creating an accurate predictive campaing political model
+I found irregularities appointing possible Fraud in Ecuador Elections and created an accurate predictive campaing political model in the process